A group of peer mentors stand for a group photo on the steps of a campus building

 What are the Peer Mentoring Services?

-Mentoring is a one-on-one relationship between an experienced University of Akron student (mentor) and a new first-year student (mentee).
-This relationship is voluntary and it develops over a one year period of time with clearly defined roles and expectations.
-The Peer Mentoring Service comes from the premise that students who are connected with the University will feel less isolated, enhancing their first year experience.
-Mentees will become familiar with the campus resources, resulting in better academic performance and chances of matriculation from first year to graduation.
+Mentoring involves establishing a one-on-one connection between an experienced University of Akron student (mentor) and a new first-year student (mentee).
+This voluntary relationship evolves over a one-year period, with well-defined roles and expectations.
+Peer Mentoring Service operates on the belief that students who establish connections with the University experience reduced isolation, thereby enriching their first-year journey.
+Mentees gain familiarity with campus resources, improving academic performance, and increasing the likelihood of progressing from the first year to graduation.

-Some benefits of the Peer Mentoring Services include enhanced self-motivation and discipline, and academic and professional support.
+Benefits of Peer Mentoring Services include increased self-motivation and discipline, as well as academic and professional support.

 Do you want to request a mentor?